gitasong/doctor-lookup/README.md

 ## Description

 Simple JavaScript/Node.js app to look up local doctors in the Portland, OR area who treat a specific medical issue.
-The app returns a list of available specialties.
-The user can enter a specific medical issue (e.g. "cough," "migraines," "PMS") and retrieve a list of doctors who treat that condition.
+The app returns a list of available specialties in a dropdown menu.
+The user can enter a specific medical issue (e.g. "cough," "migraines," "PMS") into a form and retrieve a list of doctors who treat that condition.

 ## Prerequisite Installations